 12. Alice and Charlie are in a relationship, often married, but Alice likes Bob and Bob likes/is loyal to Charlie.
 Depending on genders this can be a hilarious or very tragic set up.

-The backstory to Slings and Arrows, with A being Ellen, B being Oliver, and C being Geoffrey.
+- The backstory to Slings & Arrows, with A being Ellen, B being Oliver, and C being Geoffrey.

 13. Alice must choose between Bob and Charlie, but Bob is also attracted to Charlie.
 Could arise in a gay/bisexual situation, or could be non-sexual in nature.
-The non-sexual setup might be something like a boy (A) wants to please his dear old Mum (B) and wants to do naked things with his girl (C).
-Dear old Mum likes the girl, and monopolizes her attention with shopping trips and general girl-to-girl socializing stuff that greatly reduce C's naked-fun time.
+The non-sexual setup might be something like a boy having a family member get in the way of his relationship.

-Eric in That '70s Show was in the second situation for an episode.
+- Eric in That '70s Show was in the second situation for an episode.
 He was dating Donna and loyal to his mother, Kitty.
-Kitty and Donna then start going out shopping and lunching, cutting down on Eric's happy naked fun time with Donna.
+Kitty and Donna then start going out shopping and lunching, cutting down on Eric's intimacy with Donna.